StackExchange/dnscontrol/docs/_providers/route53.md

 Done.
 1 corrections.
 ```

 If this happens to you, we'd appreciate it if you could help us fix the code.
-In the meanwhile, you can give the account additional IAM permissions so that it can do DNS-related actions, or simply use `NewRegistrar(..., 'NONE')` for now.
+In the meanwhile, you can give the account additional IAM permissions so that it can do DNS-related actions, or simply use `NewRegistrar(..., "NONE")` for now.

 ### Bug when converting new zones